-The Albert and Margaret Alkek Foundation In Concert Series, which showcases the full 40-piece orchestra, will begin on September 25 with “Bursting at the Seams.”
+The Albert and Margaret Alkek Foundation In Concert Series, which showcases the full 40-piece orchestra, will begin on September 25 with “Bursting at the Seams” at The Church of St. John the Divine.
 Conducted by ROCO Artistic Partner Mei-Ann Chen, the opening concert is centered around the world premiere of Maxime Goulet’s Ice Storm Symphony, telling the story of Canada’s historic, devastating 1998 ice storm, and co-commissioned by ROCO, Orchestre Classique de Montreal, Laval Symphony Orchestra, Sherbrooke Symphony Orchestra, and Trois-Rivières Symphony Orchestra.
 The concert will also include Michael Abels’ Delights & Dances, Domenico Cimarosa’s Il Maestro di Cappella Overture, and the world premiere of Marcus Maroney’s OK, Goodbye for flute, viola d’amore, and chamber orchestra, with soloists Matt Dane and Christina Jennings—a work inspired by the melting of the Icelandic Okjökull glacier.

 The 17th season concludes April 23 with “Tying Up Loose Ends,” conducted by Rei Hotoda, in her ROCO debut.
 The program centers around the world premiere of a work for large chamber orchestra by composer-in-residence Derek Bermel based on J. Henry Fair’s photography collection “Industrial Scars”—capturing the beauty and destruction of industrial and human impacts on our planet—and will also include Viet Cuong’s percussion concerto Re(new)al, Darius Milhaud’s jazz-inspired 1923 work Creation of the World, and new pieces by Cynthia Lee Wong and Judah Adashi.

 The Unchambered series continues to highlight the distinct talents of ROCO’s musicians through intimate, self-curated programs, featuring audience interaction, and returns this season to MATCH (Midtown Arts and Theater Center Houston).
 The series begins with “Ties That Bind” on February 5, spotlighting concertmaster Scott St. John and violinist Pasha Sabouri.
-On March 12, “Tapestry” will showcase trumpeters Joseph Foley and George Chase, and the series will close on April 2 with “Spinning Tales”, featuring the ROCO Percussion Trio, in a world premiere commission by composer Quinn Mason.
+On March 12, “Tapestry” will showcase trumpeters Joseph Foley and George Chase, and the series will close on April 2 with “Spinning Tales”, featuring the ROCO Percussion Trio, in works by Quinn Mason and others.

 On November 19, ROCO will perform the world premiere of Huang Ruo’s A Dust in Time: Passacaglia for Strings, arranged for string quartet, at Asia Society Texas Center.
 Structured similarly to a Tibetan sand mandala, the 60-minute uninterrupted musical meditation is slowly created live from the central essence point, expanding outward into colored fullness, then to be subtracted back to its origination.
 The cycle fulfills the spiritual journey of traveling from nothing (emptiness), to something (fullness), and back to nothing (emptiness).